python/cpython/Doc/c-api/code.rst

    version since the definition of the bytecode changes often.

-.. c:function:: int PyCode_NewEmpty(const char *filename, const char *funcname, int firstlineno)
+.. c:function:: PyCodeObject* PyCode_NewEmpty(const char *filename, const char *funcname, int firstlineno)

    Return a new empty code object with the specified filename, function name, and first line number.
 It is illegal to